rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 <br>

-Here you will see a container that is holdingb your VM's diagnostics logs and images - click it:
+Here you will see a container that is holding your VM's diagnostics log and screenshot image - click it:

 ![Enter Diagnostics Storage Account Blobs Container](images/27_StorageAccountBlobContainer.png?raw=true)